gcallah/work/chaps/arendt.md

 without hierarchy.
 She died in 1975, leaving historians and storytellers with the fruit of her thought and action and the task of determining "what it was all about."[^140]

-**Bibliography**

-Arendt, Hannah. *Eichmann in Jerusalem: A Report on the Banality of Evil*.
-London: Penguin, 2022.

----------. *On Revolution*.
-London:
-Penguin, 2006.

----------. *Origins Of Totalitarianism*.
-London: Penguin, 2017.

----------. *The Human Condition*.
-Chicago: University of Chicago Press, 2018.

----------. *The Life Of The Mind*.
-Edited by Mary McCarthy.
-New York: Harcourt, Inc., 1981.

-Benhabib, Seyla.
-"Feminist Theory and
-Hannah Arendt's Concept of Public Space." *History of the Human Sciences* 6, no. 2 (1993): 97--114.

-Cane, Lucy.
-"Hannah Arendt on the
-Principles of Political Action." *European Journal of Political Theory* 14, no. 1 (2015): 55--75.

-Courtine-Denamy, Sylvie. *Three Women in Dark
-Times: Edith Stein, Hannah Arendt, Simone Weil*.
-Translated by Geoffrey
-M. Goshgarian.
-Ithaca: Cornell University Press, 2001.

-Dietz, Mary G.
-"Feminist Receptions of Hannah Arendt."
-In *Feminist Interpretations of Hannah Arendt*, edited by Bonnie Honig, 17--50.
-Philadelphia:
-Pennsylvania State University Press, 1995.

-Fayard, Anne-Laure.
-"Notes on
-the Meaning of Work: Labor, Work, and Action in the 21st Century."
-*Journal of Management Inquiry* 30, no. 2 (2021): 207--20.

-Hill, Samantha
-Rose. *Hannah Arendt*.
-London: Reaktion Books, 2021.

-Isaac, Jeffrey C.
-"Situating Hannah Arendt on Action and Politics." *Political Theory* 21, no. 3 (1993): 534--40.

-Jansson, Inger, and Petra Wagman.
-"Hannah Arendt's Vita Activa: A Valuable Contribution to Occupational Science." *Journal of Occupational Science* 24, no. 3 (2017): 290--301.

-Kateb, George.
-"Political Action: Its Nature and Advantages."
-In *The Cambridge Companion to Hannah Arendt*, 130--48.
-Cambridge: Cambridge University Press, 2001.

-Kohn, Jerome.
-"Freedom: The Priority of the Political."
-In *The Cambridge Companion to Hannah Arendt*, 113--29.
-Cambridge:
-Cambridge University Press, 2001.

-Lederman, Shmuel.
-"Philosophy, Politics and Participatory Democracy in Hannah Arendt's Political Thought."
-*History of Political Thought* 37, no. 3 (2016): 480--508.

-Morgenthau,
-Hans.
-"Hannah Arendt on Totalitarianism and Democracy." *Social Research* 44, no. 1 (1977): 127--31.

-Villa, Dana. *Hannah Arendt: A Very
-Short Introduction*.
-Oxford: Oxford University Press, 2023.Villa, Dana
-R. "Introduction: The Development of Arendt's Political Thought."
-In *The Cambridge Companion to Hannah Arendt*, 1--21.
-Cambridge: Cambridge University Press, 2001.

----------. *Politics, Philosophy, Terror: Essays on the Thought of Hannah Arendt*.
-Princeton: Princeton University Press, 1999.

-Voice, Paul.
-"Labour, Work and Action."
-In *Hannah Arendt: Key Concepts*, edited by Patrick Hayden, 36--51.
-London: Routledge, 2014.

-Walsh, Philip.
-"The Human Condition as Social Ontology: Hannah Arendt on Society, Action and Knowledge." *History of the Human Sciences* 24, no. 2 (2011): 120--37.

-Wellmer, Albrecht.
-"Arendt on
-Revolution."
-In *The Cambridge Companion to Hannah Arendt*, 220--41.
-Cambridge: Cambridge University Press, 2001.

-Winham, Ilya.
-"Rereading
-Hannah Arendt's 'What Is Freedom?': Freedom as a Phenomenon of Political Virtuosity." *Theoria: A Journal of Social and Political Theory* 59, no.
-131 (2012): 84--106.

-Wolin, Sheldon S. "Hannah Arendt: Democracy and The Political." *Salmagundi*, no. 60 (1983): 3--19.

 [^1]: Philip Walsh, "The Human Condition as Social Ontology: Hannah
     Arendt on Society, Action and Knowledge," *History of the Human